Logo

 James Baldwin spent nine years living in Paris, mostly in Saint-Germain-des-Pres, with various excursions to Switzerland, Spain, and back to the United States.

-James Baldwin wrote "The Preservation of Innocence", which traced the violence against homosexuals in American life to the protracted adolescence of America as a society.
+James Baldwin wrote "The Preservation of Innocence", which traced the violence against homosexuals in American life back to the protracted adolescence of America as a society.

 In December 1949, James Baldwin was arrested and jailed for receiving stolen goods after an American friend brought him bedsheets that the friend had taken from another Paris hotel.